 Language training for a globalised workforce

-So, language training shouldn’t be viewed as solely for senior business leaders.
-For all companies with a global outlook, employees that can communicate globally both internally and externally are indispensable.
+Therefore, language training shouldn’t be viewed as solely for senior business leaders.
+For all companies with a global outlook, employees that can communicate effectively, globally both internally and externally are indispensable.

 For more successful working relationships